xHain-hackspace/xDoor/README.md

 ## SSH host_key

-The host_key for the ssh server is expect to lie in `priv/host_key/`.
+The host_key for the ssh server is expected to lie in `priv/host_key/`.
 It can be generated with
 ```
  ssh-keygen -t ed25519 -f ./priv/host_key/ssh_host_ed25519_key
 ```